RasaHQ/rasa/docs/dialogue-elements/guiding-users.rst

 Implicit Confirmation
 ---------------------

-Implicit confirmation involves repeating some details back to the user to reassure them that they were understood correctly.
+Implicit confirmation involves repeating details back to the user to reassure them that they were understood correctly.
 This also gives the user a chance to intervene if your assistant misunderstood.